UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 The second solution uses a decorator: ``json_save_dec.py``

-As the in the metaclass case, the actual decorator is pretty simple.
+As in the metaclass case, the actual decorator is pretty simple.

 And it can use much of the code from the metaclass solution -- since not much really had anything specific to metaclasses.